Inflammation and Diabetes

 * Turmeric and ginger- These two spices are excellent when it comes to reducing inflammation and being rich in antioxidants.

+Inflammation and Diabetes are closely related because inflammation is the cause of diseases such as diabetes.
 Inflammation is something you want to have under control because diabetes is a serious condition that can be controlled.
 It’s important to do the best you can to fight inflammation.
 I hope you learned something and that your blood sugar numbers are lowered and under control too.

 If You Really Want to Reverse Your Type 2 Diabetes